And five myths that you need to get out of your head

-If you end up making a whole bunch of connections with awesome people you don’t want to sleep with (or who don’t want to sleep with you), fantastic.
+Fantastic if you end up making a whole bunch of connections with awesome people you don’t want to sleep with (or don’t want to sleep with you).
 You just made a ton of incredible friends.
 Great work.

 4. Clean your room